Unit Circle Chart

 Draw a circle of radius one at the center of the cartesian coordinate plane.
 Label the four points where the circle intersects the x and y axis.

-Observe that the 45-45-90° special triangle and the coordinates of the point at the angle (45 °) are similar triangles.
+To find the position of the first point, start by observing that the 45-45-90° special triangle and the coordinates of the first point at the angle (45 °) are similar triangles.

-Use the properties of similar triangles to solve for the x and y component of the coordinate.
+Use the properties of similar triangles to solve for the x and y sides of the of the triangle formed by the point.

-This gives us the position of the point at 45 degrees or radians.
+This gives us the (x,y) position of the point first point along the unit circle.

 Use the properties of similar triangles to solve for the x and y component of the point.